-- (b) the use of dogs complies with Rules R657-6.
-R657-9, and R657-54; - (c) the person training a dog on live wild game birds, except during legal hunting seasons: - (ii) must comply with city and county ordinances pertaining to the discharge of any firearm; - (iii) must obtain written permission from the landowner for training on properly posted private property. - (4) The firearm restrictions set forth in this section do not apply to a person licensed to carry a concealed weapon in accordance with Section 53-5-701, et seq., provided the person is not utilizing the concealed weapon to hunt or take wildlife. concealed weapon to hunt or take wildlife. - (5) A person may not train dogs or otherwise harass game birds within 1⁄2 mile of sage-grouse or sharp-tailed grouse leks, or other concentrations of sage-grouse or sharp-tailed grouse from March 1 to May 31. - (6) Dogs may be used to locate upland game as part of division sanctioned survey efforts.
+(b) the use of dogs complies with Rules R657-6-, R657-9, and R657-54a54;

+(c) the person training a dog on live wild game birds, except during legal hunting seasons:

+(i) must comply with city and county ordinances pertaining to the discharge of any firearm; and

+(ii) must obtain written permission from the landowner for training on properly posted private property.

+(5) The firearm restrictions set forth in this section do not apply to a person licensed to carry a concealed weapon in accordance with Section 53-5-701, et seq., provided the person is not utilizing the concealed weapon to hunt or take wildlife.

-R657-6-21.
+(6) A person may not train dogs or otherwise harass game birds within $\frac{1}{2}$ mile of sage-grouse or sharp-tailed grouse leks, or other concentrations of sage-grouse or sharp-tailed grouse from March 1 to May 31.

+(7) Dogs may be used to locate upland game as part of Division sanctioned survey efforts.

+R657-6-2119.
 Closed Areas.